Călinești Susani church: Features

-According to the local tradition the carpenters were two brothers, fled probably from Moldavia.
+According to the local tradition, the carpenters were two brothers who fled probably from Moldavia.
 The church was built during the pastorate of Ignat Opriș and Filip Zob Opriș, the later ordained in 1733 in Iași by the metropolitan Antoniu of Moldavia.
 The present church, as its forerunner, was named a Băndrenilor, after the noble founder family Șerba, nicknamed Băndreni.
 We do not know with whose permission the itinerant church carpenters had started the construction of an unfamiliar Moldavian church with lateral apses here, yet, the local tradition remembers the villagers became very upset for this and discharged the carpenters from their started work.
 Not until they succeeded to build another church, in Glod more like a local one, they were entrusted to continue their work in Călinești Susani.
 After their return, they seem also to have changed the plans, probably in agreement with the founders, and completed the church with the characteristic narrowed superstructure and a tower, like any other traditional church with two eaves.

 The church from Călinești Susani is one of the most unusual wooden constructions from Maramureș.
 Several art historians interpreted the features of this church.
 Victor Brătulescu believed that "in the plan entered some elements from the Russian architecture", but Coriolan Petranu replied him that the Russian influence "is not proved and hard to believe".
 According to Vasile Drăguț, the church from Călinești Susani "is a precious witness of the Moldavian influence in Maramureș".
 Marius Porumb specified that "the form of the plan of the wooden church from Călinești Susani is unusual in Maramureș" and "reminds the edifices with a trefoil plan from Moldavia".
 Ioana Cristache-Panait, an experienced scholar of the Moldavian wooden churches, stated that "the Moldavian carpenters, inspired by the masonry architecture, created during the 18th century a new type of plan for the wooden churches, by adding the lateral apses. ...
 From here, without knowing borders, the typological creation of the Moldavian carpenters passed also into Maramureș, at the Church of the Nativity of the Blessed Virgin Mary from Călinești Susani".